 description Book now

-About 3km north of Vai is the ancient Minoan site of Itanos, It may appear fairly desolate today, but this was an important site.
-A lot of people combine their visit to Palm Beach of Vai to visit this significant site as well.
+About 3km north of Vai is the ancient Minoan site of Itanos, it may appear fairly desolate today, but this was an important site.

 - Full Day